noborus/noborus.github.io/content/ov/syntaxhighlight.en.md

 * [I am sorry, but everyone is getting syntax highlighting wrong](https://tonsky.me/blog/syntax-highlighting/)

-I agree with much of that direction, especially the idea of not emphasizing non-essential elements too much.
+I agree with much of that direction, especially the idea of not over-emphasizing elements that are not important.
-Still, what is essential changes with the task and context.
-When tracking an implementation bug, reading design intent, or focusing only on SQL conditions, the parts you want to see are different.
+However, what counts as important changes depending on what you are trying to read at that moment.
+Sometimes comments are important.
+Sometimes strings are.
+Sometimes keywords matter most, and sometimes delimiters do.

 ## Suppressing syntax highlighting

 So I changed the perspective.

 Instead of deciding how to color code, it is often better to reduce colors on parts that are not important at that moment in already colored output.
+The goal is to dynamically switch what is important at that moment.

 Because ov is a pager, you can change the display after it is shown.
 Also, with the sidebar feature already implemented, ov can provide a UI where you can adjust while visually checking the result.

 Press `o` to open the list of highlighted styles and enter the `Toggle styles:` input mode.
-From there, you can specify `Styles` numbers to suppress highlighting.
+From there, you can specify style numbers in `Styles` to suppress highlighting.

 ![ov-highlight2](/ov/ov-highlight2.png)